Buy bitcoin and over 100 other digital currencies on this popular cryptocurrency exchange.

 CoinSpot is a cryptocurrency trading platform that allows users to buy, sell and exchange more than 100 different cryptocurrencies.

-Cryptocurrencies are digital assets exchanged around the world, but getting started usually means buying with fiat currency (government-issued currency like USD).
+Cryptocurrencies are digital assets exchanged around the world, but getting started usually means buying with fiat currency (ie, government-issued currency like Canadian dollars).

 Which countries is CoinSpot available in?

-Traders who want more flexibility might prefer a service that’s not subject to Australian law, but others might enjoy the peace of mind that comes from using a compliant exchange that offers English customer service.
+Traders who want more flexibility might prefer a service that’s not subject to Australian law, but others might enjoy the peace of mind that comes from using a compliant exchange that also offers Australian-based customer service.

-As of April 2018, CoinSpot also complies with new AML-CTF (anti-money laundering and counter-terrorism financing) rules monitored by Australian regulators.
-This means the platform must verify the identities of its customers, report suspicious transactions and those that exceed $10,000, and keep transaction records for seven years.
+As of April 2018, CoinSpot also complies with new AML-CTF (anti-money laundering and counter-terrorism financing) rules monitored by the Australian Transaction Reports and Analysis Centre (AUSTRAC).
+This means the platform must verify the identities of its customers, report suspicious transactions and those that exceed AUD$10,000 and keep transaction records for seven years.

-Cryptocurrency regulation in Australia, as anywhere, is subject to ongoing debate.
+Cryptocurrency regulation in Australia is subject to ongoing debate in Canberra.
 This is something all crypto traders should be mindful of when weighing investment risks.
-Nonetheless, it’s clear the Australian government is taking a progressive attitude towards cryptocurrency and blockchain technology.
-Future regulation may change how cryptocurrency is purchased, traded or taxed locally, but at least for the foreseeable future, Australia looks to remain a crypto-friendly environment.
+Nonetheless, it’s clear the Australian Government is taking a progressive attitude towards cryptocurrency and blockchain technology.
+Future regulation may change how cryptocurrency is purchased, traded or taxed locally but, at least for the foreseeable future, Australia looks to remain a crypto-friendly environment.